far2asian/boinctui-extended/README.md

 - Transparent backgrounds supported
 - Added another hot key to bring up the menu in case of double-assignment
 - Increased precision of time displays
+- Code comments are being translated into English to assist in working with the codebase
-- & other code improvements
+- & other code improvements (cppcheck and build environment stuff)

 ## Compiling
 Dead easy, but you'll need to install a few libraries first.
 Here's some instructions